BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Bitrot.**

 Bitrot occurs when a software program or hardware device becomes outdated.
 There is some opportunity for Bitrot in Seed Tool, if the software is not updated and it no longer becomes possible to run it on newer devices.
 This is somewhat offset by the software being fully [open source](https://github.com/BlockchainCommons/GordianSeedTool-iOS) and moreso by Seed Tool offering the _opportunity_ for users to back up their data in a variety of ways.
 By using URs as an option for these backups, Seed Tool also allows for self-describing data, which means that their purpose won't be forgotten in the future.
+Finally, Blockchain Commons also offers a [command line version of the app](https://github.com/BlockchainCommons/seedtool-cli), which is likely to outlast the Apple version.

 **Convenience.**